News

 As she showed Brown, Botterill can skate, pass and shoot with anyone in the country.
 While the Crimson will continue to rely on Shewchuk for goals and aggressive forechecking, Botterill may be the top candidate to replace Mleczko as the first-line center and anchor of the offense.

 The key to the 1999-2000 Harvard defense, however, will be the intimidating 5'10, 180-pound presence of Ruggiero.
-Her scorching slapper is not a friend to opposing goaltenders or the boards and, although body-checking is illegal in women's hockey, Ruggiero does not shy away from collisions.
+Her scorching slapper is not a friend to opposing goaltenders or the boards and, though body-checking is illegal in women's hockey, Ruggiero does not shy away from collisions.

 But Ruggiero also has the stickhandling and speed to lead her teammates down the ice for an odd-man rush.
 Like Botterill, Ruggiero also came through in the clutch.

 With New Hampshire leading Harvard by one goal and 75 seconds left in regulation of the ECAC championship game, Ruggiero kept the puck in the offensive zone at the blue line.
-She walked around one Wildcat defender before rifling a cross-ice pass to Shewchuk, who one-timed the puck
+She walked around one Wildcat defender before rifling a cross-ice pass to Shewchuk, who one-timed the puck into the net from the left doorstep.

-It was clear how valuable the two freshmen were to the Crimson when they left the squad briefly in march to join their respective national teams at the World Championships in Finland--where Botterill and the Canadians avenged the loss at Nagano by defeating Ruggiero and the United States in the
+It was clear how valuable the two freshmen were to the Crimson when they left the squad briefly in march to join their respective national teams at the World Championships in Finland--where Botterill and the Canadians avenged the loss at Nagano by defeating Ruggiero and the United States in the championship game.

 Without Botterill, 7th-place Princeton took Harvard to overtime before Ruggiero bailed out the Crimson with the game-winning goal in the extra period.
 After Ruggiero joined Botterill in Finland, Harvard barely survived eighth-place Cornell with a 3-2 victory in the ECAC Tournament quarterfinal.